Compute Engine

 - sgn?: (ce: IComputeEngine, args: BoxedExpression[]): undefined | 0 | 1 | -1;

-Return the sign of the function given a list of arguments.
+Return the sign of the function expression.

 - simplify?: (ce: IComputeEngine, args: BoxedExpression[]): undefined | BoxedExpression;